 Create a Nostalgic Sanctuary in Your New Home

 If you can, plan at least one room to resemble your current home.
 It will ease the transition and provide a place in which you’ll feel centred.
 Curtains, furniture—even wall art and photographs—will create a feeling of familiarity.

 Plan to Have Help Come Moving Day

-Even if you do have extra help moving, making checklists for the tasks you can’t delegate can make you feel in control.
+Even if you do have extra help moving, a moving checklist can make you feel in control.
 Every time you mark something ‘done’, it helps you take ownership of the move itself.
 That’s powerful.
 The more you feel in control, the less stress you will have.

 Finally, take the time to say farewell to your old home.
 Get your mates together, get some takeaway and some bubbly, and celebrate your ongoing friendship and your new life.
 Plan to meet again—and then make sure you keep that appointment.